grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Available in public preview in Grafana Cloud_

-// Is this actually generally available given steps of needing to also install LLM plugin / have openAI key?

-You can now use generative AI to assist you in your Grafana dashboards.
+ou can now use generative AI to assist you in your Grafana dashboards.
 So far generative AI can help you with the following tasks:

-- **Generate panel titles and descriptions** - You can now generate a title and description for your panel based on the data you've added to it.
-This is useful when you want to quickly create a panel and don't want to spend time coming up with a title or description.
+- **Generate panel and dashboard titles and descriptions** - You can now generate a title and description for your panel or dashboard based on the data you've added to it.
+This is useful when you want to quickly visualize your data and don't want to spend time coming up with a title or description.
-- **Generate dashboard titles and descriptions** - You can now generate a title and description for your dashboard based on the panels you've added to it.
-This is useful when you want to quickly create a dashboard and don't want to spend time coming up with a title or description.
 - **Generate dashboard save changes summary** - You can now generate a summary of the changes you've made to a dashboard when you save it.
-This is useful when you want to quickly save a dashboard and don't want to spend time coming up with a summary.

-TODO - how can they use / access these features??
-Link to some form of documentation or just say "more info coming soon"?

-TODO: Add image / gif / video

-## New Canvas button element
+This is great for effortlessly tracking the history of a dashboard.

+To enable these features, you must first enable the `dashgpt` [feature toggle](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/feature-toggles/#experimental-feature-toggles).
+Then install and configure Grafana's LLM app plugin.
+For more information, refer to the [Grafana LLM app plugin documentation](https://grafana.com/docs/grafana-cloud/alerting-and-irm/machine-learning/llm-plugin/).

+When enabled, look for the **✨ Auto generate** option next to the **Title** and **Description** fields in your panels and dashboards, or when you press the **Save** button.

+{{< figure src="/media/docs/grafana/dashboards/auto-generate-description-10-2.gif" max-width="750px" caption="Auto-generate a panel description using AI" >}}

+## ## Create interactive buttons in canvas visualizations

 <!-- Nathan Marrs -->
 <!-- OSS, Enterprise -->